tk42/tk42.github.io/_notes/tech/Image Classification MNIST-1D dataset with Mamba.md

 [GitHub - state-spaces/mamba](https://github.com/state-spaces/mamba)

+The other implementations are basically intended to apply LLM.

-srush who is an author of The annotated S4 earlier also explains Mamba here [GitHub - srush/annotated-mamba: Annotated version of the Mamba paper](https://github.com/srush/annotated-mamba)
+`srush` who is an author of The annotated S4 earlier also explains Mamba here [GitHub - srush/annotated-mamba: Annotated version of the Mamba paper](https://github.com/srush/annotated-mamba)
 Note that this post and repository use Triton which is a programming language from OpenAI for writing GPU code instead of PyTorch or Jax.
 When I try to run the code on Google Colab, **it didn’t work for me.**

-There are several implementations for Mamba with Jax.
+There are several implementations for Mamba with JAX.
  - [GitHub - vvvm23/mamba-jax: Unofficial but Efficient Implementation of "Mamba: Linear-Time Sequence Modeling with Selective State Spaces" in JAX](https://github.com/vvvm23/mamba-jax)
  - [GitHub - radarFudan/mamba-minimal-jax](https://github.com/radarFudan/mamba-minimal-jax)
  - [GitHub - hu-po/jamba: Mamba in JAX](https://github.com/hu-po/jamba)

-`vvvm23/mamba-jax` would he
+`vvvm23/mamba-jax` would help you to run Mamba algorithm with `equinox` which brings more power to your model building in JAX.

+`radarFudan/mamba-minimal-jax`